Blog Header Logo

 Spa Chemical Dosage Charts

-OverDosing the Spa is very common.
 Measure spa adjustment chemicals carefully, using 1/8 cup (1 oz) or 1/4 cup (2 oz) kitchen measuring cups.
 Another useful tool, the kitchen tablespoon is 1/2 ounce, and the tablespoon is 1/6 ounce, or 0.17 oz.
 Add small amounts and test again after an hour or so of circulation.
-Keep a log book of chemical test strip readings and adjustment chemicals used - I know, sounds geeky - but it can be very helpful in getting to know your spa's chemical personality, and how it reacts to people chemistry.
+Keep a log book of chemical test strip readings and adjustment chemicals used.
+It can be very helpful in getting to know your spa's chemical personality, and how it reacts to people's chemistry.

 Spa Chemical Dosage Charts

+Now, let's get into what the proper balancing chemical doses are for the most common spa sizes.
 Print out this chart and place it near your spa chemical storage area, for quick reference.
-Write or circle the number of gallons in your spa or hot tub.

 One more tip: Always add one chemical at a time, allowing 15 minutes of circulation before adding other spa chemicals.
 Adding chemicals right on top of each other can affect the effect!